 Determining if you're actually in love with someone can help you decide if you should be exclusive with them, stay in a relationship, or make a deeper commitment.

 Being in Love vs. Loving Someone

-- Being in love with someone is emotionally charged.
-If you’re wondering what it means to be in love, one of the key distinctions has to do directly with your emotions.
-Specifically, when you’re in love with someone, you feel an intensely strong and almost inexplicable passion and desire for him or her.
-In fact, being in love means that you yearn for this person, you think about him or her constantly and you crave being around him or her and spending time together.
+Being in love with someone is emotionally charged.
+If you’re wondering what it means to be in love, one key distinction has to do with your emotions.
+Specifically, when you’re in love with someone, you feel a strong, almost inexplicable desire for that person.
+In fact, being "in love" means yearning for someone: You think about them constantly and crave spending time with them.

 Being in Love Opens the Door to the Possibility of Long-Term Love

 To understand the difference between being in love and loving someone, it’s also important to recognize how these two concepts are related.
 Being in love with someone actually sets the stage for building long-lasting love.
 You are willing to make appropriate sacrifices to meet your partner's needs halfway in the middle while enjoying aspects of each other that bring out the best in you.
 You genuinely enjoy your partner's company, so you are motivated to grow together, take risks, and make each other's lives easier.
 A study in the Journal of Social and Personal Relationships found that passion is important, but so too is concern for your partner and their concern for you.
 People's relationships benefit when compassion that promotes each other's well-being is given and received by each partner; this is termed "compassionate love."
 Consequently, being in love can transform into a life-long commitment.